kota999/pgpipelines/README.md

 ## Usage

-Add below col to settings.py at your scrapy project.
+Add below  to settings.py at your scrapy project.

     # settings.py
     from dataset import types